UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 ## The effect of correction on prediction precision <br>

 In order to see if the previous observations hold true, and if the correction methods have any tangible effect on the <br/>
-precision of the predictions, I calculatated the Mean Absolute Percentage Error (MAPE) for all three XenoVol runs, and <br/>
+precision of the predictions, I calculated the Mean Absolute Percentage Error (MAPE) for all three XenoVol runs, and <br/>
-compared them to each other.
-Figure 3 A-C depicts the visualized MAPE values of the estimations with and without correction. <br>
+compared them.
+Figure 3A-C depicts the visualized MAPE values of the estimations with and without correction. <br>

 ### Figure 3A <br/>